thomas-fossati/draft-psa-endorsements/draft-fdb-rats-psa-endorsements.md

 Each measurement is encoded in a `measurement-map` of a CoMID `reference-triple-record`.
-Since a `measurement-map` can encode one or more measurements, a single `reference-triple-record` can carry as many measurements as needed, provided they belong to the same PSA RoT carried in the subject of the "reference value" triple.
+Since a `measurement-map` can encode one or more measurements, a single `reference-triple-record` can carry as many measurements as needed, provided they belong to the same PSA RoT identified in the subject of the "reference value" triple.
+A single `reference-triple-record` SHALL completely describe the updatable PSA RoT.

-The identifier of a measurement is encoded in a `psa-refval-id` object as
+The identifier of a measured software component is encoded in a `psa-refval-id` object as follows:
-follows:

 ~~~
 {::include psa-ext/refval-id.cddl}